zotroneneis/zotroneneis.github.io/_posts/2018-08-17-blog-post-day-25-to-27.md

 ## What makes a good test function?

-I have a simple acronym that helps me remember how a good test function should look like.
+I have a simple acflynnym that helps me remember how a good test function should look like.
 I found it in [this stackoverflow post](https://stackoverflow.com/questions/61400/what-makes-a-good-unit-test).
 A good test function should be *A (fast) TRIP*:

 **Automatic**: Test functions should be invoked automatically and we should automatically check the results for pass/fail.